qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

 ## Caddy

-If you want Caddy to serve your Gitea instance, you can add the following server block to your Caddyfile:
+If you want Caddy to serve your RIA Hub instance, you can add the following server block to your Caddyfile:

 ```apacheconf
 git.example.com {